arulxaviers/Generate_ER_Diagram_SQL_Developer/README.md

-# Generate_ER_Diagram_SQL_Developer
+# Generate ER Diagram Using Oracle SQL_Developer
-Oracle PL/SQL World
+# Oracle PL/SQL World

-# The Complete and Berief document about How to Generate Oracle ER Diagram through Oracle SQL Developer.
+# The Complete and Berief document about How to Generate Oracle ER Diagram through Oracle SQL Developer.(Screen Shots has been attached in Attached Word Document)

-      Generating ER Diagram in Oracle SQL Developer (Documented by using – Oracle SQL Developer Version 4.0.1.14)
+   Generating ER Diagram in Oracle SQL Developer
+# (Documented by using – Oracle SQL Developer Version 4.0.1.14)

 # Step 1: